oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 type: awareness
 ---

-- INTRO
+Fine-Grained Authorization (FGA) refers to the capability to grant individual users permission to perform particular actions on specific resources.
+Effective FGA systems enable the management of permissions for a large number of objects and users.
+These permissions can undergo frequent changes as the system dynamically adds objects and adjusts access permissions for its users.

-This guide will teach you how to secure a Spring document API with Okta and integrate Fine-Grained Authorization (FGA) to the document operations.
+OpenFGA is an open-source authorization system designed for developers, offering scalability and flexibility for the implementation of RBAC and ABAC authorization models, moving authorization logic outside application code, making it simpler to evolve authorization policies as complexity grows.
+It is under the ownership of the Cloud Native Foundation.
+In this guide you will learn how to secure a Spring document API with Auth0 and integrate Fine-Grained Authorization (FGA) to the document operations with OpenFGA.

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 21](https://jdk.java.net/java-se-ri/21)